Chaplinski/Portfolio/README.md

 **Resume**

-I have also included a PDF of my resume.
+I have also included a PDF of my resume